hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 **Amber**
 The Ōyama pilgrimage also feuled the regional economy, by creating a demand for inns, ferries, and other travel related services (ibid, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (Amber 150).

+### Authorities Encourage Pilgrimage
+In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced and how it turned into what we recognize today as tourism.
+While their purpose is to understand more about how and why people traveled, their research reveals cases of lenience shown to pilgrims by village and daimyo authorities, as they take efforts to manage and provide care for travelers (<mark style="background: #FFF3A3A6;">as in the case of sickness or death)</mark>.
+Another perspective this research reveals is how important of an industry pilgrimage became in the Edo period, with some towns arising or flourishing due to the direct results of pilgrimage.
+It is clear that pilgrimage and the tourism that came with it grew to be of significant economic importance for many regions in Edo period Japan.

 ##### Tosa ( #Roberts_1998)
 *South region of Shikoku*